 An estate plan gives seniors peace of mind

-However, there’s no way for you or anyone else to carry out those wishes if you don’t know what they are.
-That’s where an estate plan comes in.
-With estate planning done, your older adult will have the peace of mind that their assets and belongings will be distributed in the way they wanted.
+With an estate plan, your older adult will have the peace of mind that their assets and belongings will be distributed in the way they wanted.

 What is an estate?

 It also includes everything your older adult owes.
-Their estate will need to take care of the mortgage and other major debts before beneficiaries get anything.
+Their estate will need to take care of paying the mortgage and other major debts before the beneficiaries get anything.

 What is an estate plan?